Expertise and confidence explain how social influence evolves along intellective tasks

-Research on transactive memory systems (TMS)~\cite{austin2003transactive, lewis2003measuring, lewis2004knowledge, lewis2005transactive} provide an approach to formation of influence systems.
-A TMS is characterized by individuals’ skills and knowledge, combined with members’ collective understanding of which members possess what knowledge~\cite{yuan2010impact, lewis2004knowledge, liang1995group}.
-As members observe the task performances of each other, their understanding of ``who knows what'' tends to converge to an accurate assessment, leading to greater coordination and integration of members’ skills.
-Empirical research~\cite{austin2003transactive, lewis2003measuring, lewis2004knowledge, lewis2005transactive} across a range of team types and settings demonstrate a strong positive relationship between the development of a team TMS and team performance.
-The research indicates for the purpose of improving self performance, individuals tend to find experts via demonstrability in their group during intellective tasks~\cite{laughlin1986demonstrability, laughlin1980social}.
-Unlike judgemental issues, for intellective tasks there exists a demonstrable mathematical or verbal correct answer that can be distinguished by high-performing teammates~\cite{laughlin1986demonstrability}.
+Research on transactive memory systems (TMS)~\cite{austin2003transactive, lewis2003measuring, lewis2004knowledge, lewis2005transactive,GDP-EM:22} provides an approach to the formation of influence systems.
+As members observe the performances of each other, their understanding of ``who knows what'' tends to converge to an accurate assessment, leading to greater coordination and integration of members’ skills~\cite{yuan2010impact, lewis2004knowledge, liang1995group}.
+Empirical research~\cite{austin2003transactive, lewis2003measuring, lewis2004knowledge, lewis2005transactive} across a range of team types and settings demonstrates a strong positive relationship between the development of a team TMS and team performance~\cite{laughlin1986demonstrability, laughlin1980social,YT-LW:23}.

 Research in social comparison theory has shown that individuals tend to evaluate their own abilities by biased comparisons with their peers.
 In particular, Woods~\cite{wood1989socialcomparisontheory} describes several motivations behind biased social comparison such as self-esteem protection~\cite{shepperd1993productivity}, lack of appropriate incentives~\cite{shepperd1989individual}, or the existence of dominant individuals who skew member contributions~\cite{beatty1996using, davison2014individual}.
 Davison \emph{et al.}~\cite{davison2014individual}'s experimental results show that low-performing individuals tend to overestimate (resp. underestimate) low-performers (resp. high-performers), i.e. high-performing individuals are better able to recognize other experts than low-performing individuals.
 To study such psychological cognitive biases, several scientists have conducted group experimental studies by self and peer evaluations~\cite{beatty1996using, drexler2001peer, miller2000self}.